QTC-UMD/rydiqule/paper/rq_v2_paper.md

 RydIQule's primary improvement in version 2 is in handling state manifolds: degenerate sets of sublevel states defined by a magnetic interaction with the electron.
 It handles this sublevel structure by expanding the way nodes are labelled.
 Rather than only using integers, arbitrary tuples can now be used as graph nodes.
-This allows for the ready definition of a manifold by using tuples in a way that directly maps to the atomic structure.
+This allows for manifolds to be defined by using tuples in a way that directly maps to the atomic structure.
-RydIQule's core functions relating to graph operations have been updated to interchangeably use individual states or entire manifolds.
+RydIQule's core functions relating to graph operations have been updated to interchangeably address individual states or entire manifolds.
-Its internals have been overhauled to not only ensure that all relevant states/couplings are added, but tracked as originating from a single manifold.
+It's internals have been overhauled to not only ensure that all relevant states/couplings are added, but tracked as originating from a single manifold.

 ## Improved Calculation of Atomic Properties